Sexual & reproductive health

 - We have online booking available for STI screens.

 - Emergency contraception (Plan B) is available to purchase ($19).
 Must consult with a practitioner first.

 - External and internal condoms, latex dam, and lube supplies

 - For more information about contraception options click here.

 - Referrals to community supports

 - Cervical cancer screening (Pap Test) is a test that can find abnormal cells in the cervix before they become cancer.
-PAP screens are at no charge and can be done by a female healthcare provider in the clinic.
-All women age 25 to 69 should be screened every three years if PAP results are normal.
+Pap screens are at no charge and can be done by a female healthcare provider in the clinic.
+All women aged 25 to 69 should be screened every three years if PAP results are normal.